 Art and Science

-When you enter the Quaker meetinghouse that constitutes the Stroud Water Research Center’s conference room, you encounter Leonid’s world — a world of soft oil paintings characterized by great canvases of gray, blue and green waters blending imperceptibly into similarly colored skies.
+When you enter the Quaker meetinghouse that constitutes Stroud Water Research Center’s conference and event room, you encounter Leonid’s world — a world of soft oil paintings characterized by great canvases of gray, blue and green waters blending imperceptibly into similarly colored skies.

 Subtle colors portray reflected sunlight, an approaching storm, phosphorous on a wave.
 The humans in the paintings are sketchily drawn, at once dwarfed by and in harmony with the world of sky and water that envelops them.

 Known simply as Leonid, the artist Leonid Berman spent much of his life painting pictures of people who make their living on the water.
 Born into a well-connected Jewish family in St. Petersburg near the end of the last century, Leonid escaped from Russia just after the Bolshevik Revolution and survived World War II as a prisoner on a labor gang in France.
 He emigrated to the United States after the war and became a close friend of the Stroud family.

 At his death in 1976, he left half his estate, which consisted almost entirely of his paintings, to the Stroud Foundation.

 Throughout his wandering, ever-curious life, Leonid traveled all over the world, painting Norman mussel gatherers, Asian boat handlers, Mediterranean sailors and Maine lobstermen.
 The vast expanses of water and sky give a sense of calm to his oils that stands in stark contrast to the lives of the seafarers he paints — as if the artist who had seen such oppression from the hands of humans sought transcendence in the serenity of the natural world.